Links to the Past

 Johnnie Burke's Barber Shop (Click image to enlarge)

-When Burke left military service in 1946 he attended Columbus Barber College, served three years apprenticeship in Zanesville, Ohio, then returned to Marietta in 1951 and opened Johnnie Burke’ Barber Shop at #4 Tiber Way.
-This was the period when the Civil Rights Movement began to gain momentum.
+When Burke left military service in 1946 he attended Columbus Barber College, served three years apprenticeship in Zanesville, Ohio, then returned to Marietta in 1951 and opened Johnnie Burke’s Barber Shop at #4 Tiber Way.
+This was the period when the Civil Rights Movement in the United Statges had begun to gain momentum.
 African American Veterans of World War II demanded an end to Federal, State and local segregation and Jim Crow Laws!

-Burke ascribed to the policy of Marietta Barber’s Union, and closed his shop on Wednesdays.
-Nearly every Wednesday he would visit a local plant or business to discuss the hiring of African Americans and granting opportunities for advancement.
-John Burke helped secure better employment opportunities for a number of African Americans in Washington County a decade before Jim Crow laws were banished in the United States.
+Burke ascribed to Marietta's Barbers Union policies and closed his shop on Wednesdays.
+Nearly every Wednesday he would visit a local manufacturing plant or other business to discuss the hiring of African Americans and opportunities for their advancement.
+John Burke's lobbying efforts helped Mrs. Doris Curtis become the first African American teacher hired by Marietta Public School System.
+Burke began lobbing for employment opportunities for African Americans in Washington County, Ohio a full decade before Jim Crow laws were finally banished in the United States.

 johnburkeamericanlegion.jpg